Matricaria discoidea

-Matricaria discoidea, commonly known as pineappleweed, wild chamomile, disc mayweed, and rayless mayweed, is an annual plant native to northeast Asia where it grows as a common herb of fields, gardens, and roadsides.
-It is in the family Asteraceae.
+Matricaria discoidea, commonly known as pineappleweed, wild chamomile, pineapple-mayweed, disc mayweed, and rayless mayweed, is an annual plant native to North America and/or northern Asia, introduced to Europe where it grows as a common herb of fields, gardens, and roadsides.
+It is in the daisy family Asteraceae.
 The flowers exude a chamomile/pineapple aroma when crushed.
 They are edible and have been used in salads (although they may become bitter by the time the plant blooms) and to make herbal tea.

 Description

-The flower head is cone-shaped, composed of densely packed yellowish-green corollas, and lacking ray-florets.
+The flower head or pseudanthium is cone-shaped, composed of densely packed yellowish-green corollas, and lacking ray-florets.
 The leaves are pinnately dissected and sweet-scented when crushed.
 The plant grows 2 to 16 in high.
 Flowerheads are produced from March to September.

 Distribution and habitat

 The plant grows well in disturbed areas, especially those with poor, compacted soil.
 It can be seen blooming on footpaths, roadsides, and similar places in spring and early summer.
-In North America, it can be found from central Alaska down to California and all the way to Nova Scotia and Newfoundland.
-It has also become common and naturalized in Britain.
+Some sources say it is native to North America, from central Alaska south to California and Texas and east to Nova Scotia and Greenland.Other sources list it as only native to the Pacific Northwest or as introduced to North America, native to Siberia.